 Why do checks bounce?

-“The most common reason for a check to bounce is when there are insufficient funds to cover the check amount,” says Dr. Salvador Gonzales, a professor at Walden University.
+“The most common reason for a check to bounce is when there are insufficient funds to cover the check amount,” says Salvador Gonzalez, a faculty member at Walden University.

-For example, let’s say you write a check for $1,500.
-But you only have $1,000 in the bank.
-When the payee goes to cash the check, it will bounce because you don’t have enough funds to cover the amount written on the check.
+If you write a check for $1,500, but you have only $1,000 in the bank, it will bounce when the payee tries to cash it because you don’t have enough funds to cover the amount written on the check.

-Another reason a check may bounce is that, “the check is considered ‘stale’ or ‘stale-dated’ which refers to the check not being cashed within typically six months,” explains Jacob Dayan Esq, CEO of Community Tax.
+A check can bounce because “the check is considered ‘stale’ or ‘stale-dated,’ which refers to the check not being cashed within typically six months,” explains Jacob Dayan, chief revenue officer of NextPoint Financial.

-If the check in question has incorrect or missing information, then it could bounce.
-A few things to watch out for include:
+If a check has incorrect or missing information, it could bounce.
+A few details to double-check before handing a payee a check include: